 If we have a program that fits your needs, we will automatically enroll you in the program and send you information.
 If you decide not to participate, please notify us and we will withdraw you from the program.
-If you have any questions about these programs, please contact Membership Services (phone numbers are on the back cover of this booklet).
+If you have any questions about these programs, please contact our Customer Service Center (phone numbers are printed on the back cover of this booklet).